 Maybe I jumped back into it all too fast.
 Maybe I am faced with an inevitable juncture in my career where decisions must be made and I have to be okay with the reality that I can’t do it all.
 Maybe I’m just feeling overwhelmed in a very busy life I have fought so hard to achieve.
 I am a self made man.
 I have created something exceptional in this dream I turned into a career.
 But what does that mean when the events end, when doors are closed, and when I am left to my own thoughts.
 I am my most vulnerable in a condo that feels both full of things but void of comfort when I now need it most.

 Running a business is one of the most amazing and stressful things I have ever done.
 And to those of you I still owe emails and phone calls and content while I try to maintain appearances online, I am truly sorry.
-With the help of Julio, Catherine and the team, I am putting into place a support system to make sure that I can get back to me so that I hopefully can get back on track.
+At the minute, I have a fairly large number of outstanding messages and calls to return, so I am starting to work on that.
+However, I’m aware that my customer service is not as good as it could be.
+That’s why I’m working with Julio, Catherine, and the team to put into place a support system to make sure that I can get back to everyone.
+I’ve also been advised to look into customer service examples at Qualtrics (read here) to try and improve mine in the future.
+That was good advice, I definitely need to improve my customer service.
 I promise that 2017 will be different because I am ready to admit that I need help now.

 What I do know is that it is so important to talk about it.
 To let these waves of emotion flow out of me.
 Because if I don’t, I am scared that they will crash back into my soul and drown me altogether.
 Like the waves I chase around the world while we travel, they are wild.
 Simultaneously life giving and destructive.
 That’s how I like to look at my inspiration to write.
 Something so much bigger than me.
 And maybe, if nothing else, I can add to a discussion that needs to be had.